etri/nest-compiler/docs/Testing.md

 mein Lieblingssport ist Basketball .
 ```

 This program expects a sequence-to-sequence model with beam search.
-Because Glow
+Because NEST-C
 currently does not support models that contain control flow (e.g. the
 [RecurrentNetwork operator from
 Caffe2](https://caffe2.ai/docs/operators-catalogue.html#recurrentnetwork)), the